NYU-RTS/rts-docs/docs/hpc/07_containers/03_singularity_with_conda.md

 :::

 ### Using Your Apptainer Container in a SLURM Batch Job
-Below is an example script of how to call a python script, in this case `torch-test.py`, from a SLURM batch job using your new Singularity image
+Below is an example script of how to call a python script, in this case `torch-test.py`, from a SLURM batch job using your new Apptainer image

 torch-test.py:
 ```sh